 Criminal Law & Procedure - Part B

-This course is Part B of a multi-term sequence.
-Part A must be successfully completed before undertaking Part B. The separate elements of the sequence must be completed in consecutive terms ie without an intervening term.
+This course is a multi-term sequence.
+Both Part A and Part B must be completed to meet the requirements of the sequence.
+The separate elements of the sequence must be completed in consecutive terms; i.e. without an intervening term.

 |Modes of Delivery||Internal Mode|

 |Contact Hours||Seminar: for 2 hour(s) per Week for Full Term|

 Lecture: for 1 hour(s) per Week for Full Term